dustinpfister/blog_posts/_posts/lodash_intersection.md

 layout: post
 categories: lodash
 id: 575
-updated: 2019-12-03 20:13:34
+updated: 2019-12-09 08:08:40
-version: 1.1
+version: 1.2
 ---

 Time for another post on lodash this one is on the [lodash intersection](https://lodash.com/docs/4.17.15#intersection) method.
+The \_.intersection method will create an array of values that are in all the given arrays using the lodash \_.eq method also known as same value zero for comparisons.

 <!-- more -->